WoahPieStudios/RoguelikeDungeon/Documentation/articles/charactersetup_unity.md

 >Note: You have to use them for it be of use.

-Afterwards, we’re going to use the `Base.Use()` function to activate the behind the scenes stuff like the tracking of the action.
+Afterwards, we’re going to override the Begin function so that we won't need to touch the behind the scenes stuff.

-Now use the result and reference it in a bool variable.
-Check if it is true and now you can add your code.
 In this example I’m going to start a coroutine.

 ``` c#
 public class Test : Attack